0xMordecai/K8s/Pod-multi-container-design-patterns/Init-containers/readme.md

 **• `containers.volumeMounts.mountPath`: This defines the path to mount the volume on, which is `/usr/share/nginx/html` in this case.
 We will share this volume with the init container so that when the init container downloads the `index.html` file from `example. com`, this directory will contain the same file.**

 **• `containers.volumeMounts.name`: This is the name of the volume, which is `html-volume` in this case.**

+initContainers: This section defines one or more init containers that run before the main containers.

+initContainers.name: This is the init container’s name, which is init-nginx in this case.

+initContainers.image: This is the init container image, which is busybox:1.28 in this case.

+initContainers.command: This is the command that the busybox should execute.
+In this case, 'mkdir -p /usr/share/nginx/html && wget -O /usr/share/ nginx/html/index.html http://example.com' will download the content of example.com to the /usr/share/nginx/html directory.

+initContainers.volumeMounts: We will mount the same volume we defined in nginx-container on this container.
+So, anything we save in this volume will automatically appear in nginx-container.

+initContainers.volumeMounts.mountPath: This defines the path to mount the volume on, which is /usr/share/nginx/html in this case.

+initContainers.volumeMounts.name: This is the name of the volume, which is html-volume in this case.